 Embedding data may sometimes present privacy or security concerns.
 To mitigate these concerns, we recommend that Looker admins follow these best practices:

-- Set up your embeds on a separate Looker instance from the internal instance you use for customers.
+- If you are embedding Looker content to customers, set up customer content on a separate Looker instance from the instance you use for internal analytics.

 - Only connect data to the Looker embedded instance that should be accessible by embed users, who may be the public.